Use this agile technique little known in change management to get the best outcomes

-The MoSCoW method of prioritization is well used by Business Analysts, Project Managers and Software Developers.
+The MoSCoW prioritization technique is well used by Business Analysts, Project Managers and Software Developers and particularly relevant in agile project management.
 The focus is on identifying and agreeing with key stakeholders what are the core levels of requirements that should be focused on more than others.
 This process of prioritization will then enable a better outcome in focusing the efforts of the team on the most important aspects of the solution given limited time and cost.

 MoSCoW stands for: Must Have, Should Have, and Could Have.